 Draco sat there bewildered.
 Was she really continuing to read the paper?

-He was glad she stayed.
+His heart was glad she stayed.
 And as she read, Draco lied down once more on his concrete bed listening to the sweetest voice.

 When she thought he was asleep, she gathered her things and stood.
 She paused to look at his sleeping form, all curled up like a cold child in a man’s body.

-“Perhaps I won’t be back, Draco.”
-She said in a whisper.
+“Perhaps I won’t be back, Draco,” she said in a whisper.
 “Perhaps I won’t.”

 She turned then and walked away while Draco, certainly not sleeping, began missing her terribly already and worrying.

 What if she really didn’t come back?

 But she did... once a month.
 She couldn't stay away.
 But then after some time, it became twice a month, then once per week, and when he only had a week or so remaining, she visited every day.